Mutation Nation: Plot

-In the year 2050, a mad scientist was shut down by his superiors after conducting bizarre biological experiments, but soon after, his lab exploded and the scientist himself mysteriously disappeared.
-Several years later, there are new buildings on top of the forgotten slums where the experiments took place and suddenly a genetic virus has started to spread among the tenants turning them into vicious mutants.
-Two young men of the local city, Ricky Jones and Johnny Hart, return to town after having been away for a long time and upon seeing the chaos that's happening, they take it upon themselves to clean the town up before the mutants spread across the nation.
-Along the way they come across not just the mutants, but also robotic foes that the mad scientist has created to stop them.
+In the year 2050, a mad scientist's superiors shut down his bizarre biological experiments.
+His lab later explodes, however, and the scientist himself mysteriously disappears.
+Several years later, new buildings exist within the forgotten slums where the experiments took place, and a genetic virus has suddenly started spreading among the tenants, turning them into vicious mutants.
+Two young locals, Ricky Jones and Johnny Hart, return to town after having been away for a long time, and when they see the chaos that's happening, they take it upon themselves to clean up the town before the mutants spread across the nation.
+Along the way, they come across not only the mutants, but also robotic foes that the mad scientist has created to stop them.

 Reception

 RePlay reported Mutation Nation to be the fifth most-popular arcade game at the time.
 In Japan, Game Machine listed Mutation Nation on their May 1, 1992 issue as being the sixteenth most-popular arcade game at the time.
 The title received generally favourable reception from critics since its release in arcades and other platforms.

 AllGames Kyle Knight regarded the sphere-based super-attack system as innovative but criticized issues with the controls, repetitive gameplay, enemy AI and average audiovisual presentation.
 Aktueller Software Markts Hans-Joachim Amann praised the visuals and large character sprites but criticized the sound design.
 Consoles + Marc Menier and Axel also commended the visual presentation, sprite animations, sound, playability and longevity.
 Computer and Video Games Frank O'Connor gave positive remarks to the audiovisual presentation as well, stating that its gameplay is good for beat 'em up standards but criticized the lack of originality.
 Electronic Gaming Monthlys four reviewers praised the graphics and sound but criticized the Neo Geo AES version for its use of unlimited continues.
 GamePros Slasher Quan commended the colorful visuals, background details, enemy variety and controls but criticized the lack of a throw move.

 Hobby Consolas Marcos García gave positive remarks to the multiplayer, digitized sound and playability but noted the lack of additional moves for the main characters.
 Joypads Nourdine Nini and Joysticks Jean-Marc Demoly gave positive comments to its graphics, character animations, controls and sound.
 Nintendo Lifes Dave Frear praised the varied character designs and rock-style music.
 Player Ones Christophe Pottier commended its beautiful scenery and animation, but considered Mutation Nation an "average" game compared to other beat 'em ups on the same platform.